blsk4040/terraform-beginner-bootcamp-2023/README.md

 ```
 #### Printing Vars

-We can print an env var using echo eg. 'echo $HELLO'
+We can print an env var using echo e.g., 'echo $HELLO'

 #### Scoping of Env vars

 When you open up new bash terminal in VScode it will not be aware of env vars that you set in another window.

-If you want to Env vars to work accross all future bash terminals that are open you need to set env vars in your bash profile. eg. `bash_profile`
+If you want to Env vars to work across all future bash terminals that are open, you need to set env vars in your bash profile. e.g. `bash profile`

 #### Persisting Env Vars in Gitpod

-We can persist en vars into gitpod by storing themin Gitpod Secret Storage.
+We can persist en vars into gitpod by storing them in Gitpod Secret Storage.

 ```
 gp env HELLO='world'